What Is a Mary Sue?Hover over blue text for elaboration.What Is a Mary Sue?2 years ago in Writing More Like This

 Mary Sues are a common phenomenon in stories: a character who gets special treatment.
 The definition of a Mary Sue is subjective, so it isn't always easy to tell whether a character is or isn't a Sue.

 A male Mary Sue might also be called a Gary Stu, Marty Stu, or Marty Sue.
 Male characters are less often accused of being Mary Sues than females are.

 Mary Sues are a natural part of learning to write, and while the writing community often lashes out at writers for creating them, their existence does not indicate a lack of writing ability.
 Mary Sues can be analyzed, improved, and outgrown over time, and they're common starting places for many writers.

 Mary Sues are created when the author becomes too invested in a character (or that character's success) for the story's own good.
 This can manifest

-10 Quick Tips: ProseFor the short of time, patience or remaining-eyesight: here is a quick, ten-point tutorial for better storytelling.10 Quick Tips: Prose5 years ago in Writing More Like This
+10 Quick Tips: ProseFor the short of time, patience or remaining-eyesight: here is a quick, ten-point tutorial for better prose.10 Quick Tips: Prose5 years ago in Writing More Like This